zibiax/go-portfolio/README.md

 # New Portfolio In Golang
 Making a new portfolio website with:
 * Go backend
-* Htmx to handle fast dynamic refresh of page
+* Htmx to handle dynamic and responsive interface with just an index-page
 * Some JS-framework I havent thought out yet